-You may need two helpers for this test step, since someone will have to hold the RED multimeter lead onto the battery positive terminal and someone else will need to crank the vehicle while you perform the next step.
+You may need two helpers for this test step, since someone will have to hold the red multimeter test lead onto the battery positive (+) terminal and someone else will need to crank the vehicle while you perform the next step.

-With the BLACK multimeter lead, touch the center of the starter solenoid Stud to which the big battery cable attaches to.
-You'll maintain the BLACK multimeter lead in this position throughout the next step.
+With the black multimeter test lead, touch the center of the starter solenoid stud to which the big battery cable attaches to.
+You'll maintain the black multimeter test lead in this position throughout the next step.

 Now, have a helper turn the key to crank the engine from inside the vehicle.
 This is important, since a voltage drop test has to be done while the component in question is working (or trying to work).

-OK, if all is good (no voltage drop), your multimeter will register 0 Volts (.5 volts is still 0 Volts).
+OK, if all is good (no voltage drop), your multimeter will register 0 Volts (0.5 Volts is still 0 Volts).
 If there's a voltage drop, your multimeter will register voltage (usually above 7 Volts DC.)

 I'm going to make two more recommendations to you.
 1.)
-Before removing the starter motor, manually turn the engine using a 1/2 ratchet and the appropriate socket.. just to make sure the engine or the A/C compressor have not locked up and causing the No Crank Condition and 2.)
-Bench Test the starter motor after removing it.
-This is a super easy test to do and you can find this article by clicking here: How To Bench Test A Starter Motor (Step by Step) (at: easyautodiagnostics.com).
+Before removing the starter motor, manually turn the engine using a 1/2 ratchet and the appropriate socket, just to make sure the engine or the A/C compressor have not locked up and causing the no-crank condition and 2.)
+Bench test the starter motor after removing it.
+This is a super easy test to do and you can find this tutorial by clicking here: How To Bench Test A Starter Motor (Step By Step) (at: easyautodiagnostics.com).